mmbmf1/mmbmf1/posts/vector-similarity-search.md

 ## Introduction

 Vector similarity search queries with pgvector.
 Find semantically similar content using cosine similarity and vector indexes.
+This enables powerful features like finding similar documents, recommendations, and semantic search.
+All processed efficiently in the database without moving large amounts of data to your application.

 ## The Problem

 Application-level similarity calculation can be slow and may not scale well for large datasets.
+Fetching all embeddings and calculating similarities in JavaScript means transferring massive amounts of data over the network.
+As your dataset grows, this approach becomes completely impractical.
+Vector operations are computationally expensive, and doing them in your application code doesn't leverage database optimizations.

 ```typescript
 const queryEmbedding = await generateEmbedding(query);